mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 # MySQL Interface to maxinfo

 The maxinfo supports a small subset of SQL statements in addition to the MySQL status and ping requests.
-These may be used for simple monitoring of MaxScale.
+These may be used for simple monitoring of MariaDB MaxScale.

 ```
 % mysqladmin -hmaxscale.mariadb.com -P9003 -umonitor -pxyz ping